7 Strategies to Reduce Homelessness in the US

 This idea identifies available housing so people at risk of homelessness can be moved in quickly, offers rental and move-in assistance so that the group stays housed, and offers case management services so that individuals can find employment to afford rent and basic needs.

-The truth is, it’s much easier to find solutions for people that are homeless once they’re in a house.
+The truth is, it's much easier to find solutions for people who are homeless once they're in a house.
 For example, most employers require a mailing address for a residence.
 Getting immediate housing expedites the process and keeps people out of the shelter system.

 One of the biggest obstacles to rapid re-housing is finding landlords willing to offer their homes.
 Landlords need to be recruited continuously for these programs to work.
 Securing funding for rental assistance can be a helpful way to assure landlords they'll receive their rent payment every month.